elim723/nutau_plotter/README.md

 Plotting Scripts Overview
 -------------------------

 If you are just changing the plotting styles, `resources/plotting_scripts/` are the plotting scripts.
+Please refer to the README.md in that folder for more information.
 I tried to make the scripts as generalized as possible, such that user can change any plotting options via dictionaries.
 For example, in `plot_dragon1D.py`, there is a `format_global` variable:

 ```
 format_global = {'plottotalmc'          :False           ,